balkisous/So_Long/README.md

 * Choose map you want in map folder

 ## Help 🛟
-Maybe there some problem to run the minilibx librairie, check it on the github
+Maybe there some problem to run the minilibx library, check it on the github
     L-> https://github.com/42Paris/minilibx-linux

 ## Authors 👩‍💻